querkmachine/beeps.website/src/blog/drafts/ten-top-10s.md

 9. **[Karabiner-Elements](https://karabiner-elements.pqrs.org/)** (free) — Rebind keysboard keys and mouse buttons to do whatever you want.
 I like to rebind Caps Lock to be a 'hyper key', which I use heavily in combination with the last item on this list.
 10. **[Raycast](https://www.raycast.com/)** (free) — Spotlight replacement and the exception to my 'do one thing' rule—Raycast does bloody everything.
 Searching, calculations, conversions, window management, clipboard history, snippets, and even more via the extensions library—and basically all of it can be done using keyboard shortcuts.

-## 10 music tracks that punch me in the feels
+## 10 music tracks that punch me right in the feels

 For me, music is so often about the lyrics and the story being told through them.
 All of these songs have lyrics that I relate to in some manner, some of them are loud and brash, often purposefully so, but they all make me feel something.